 It is important to note that if you or anyone you know have any of these dental emergencies, they should consult with your dentist immediately.
 Failing to do so can cause further complications in the long run.

 Whether it’s a simple dental emergency or not, it is still important for you to do your part in taking care of your teeth.
-By doing so, you will be able to stop them from getting worst.
+By doing so, you will be able to stop them from getting worse.

 If you are looking for an emergency dentist in Dundas, look no further than our experts here at Royal East Dental.
 We are a family dentist, and we offer emergency dentistry, pediatric dentistry, Invisalign, root canal treatment, among others.
 Call us today to book your first dental appointment with us.